 Harvest Events & Festivals Coming to Tualatin Valley This Fall

-Lee Farms’ annual Fall Harvest Pumpkin Patch Festival kicks off September 18th and runs through October 31st.
+Lee Farms’ annual Fall Harvest Pumpkin Patch Festival runs through October 31st.
 The festival features hayrides, corn maze, barrel wagon rides and access to the pumpkin patch.
 (Tickets are $12 and $24; ages 2 and under free with adult purchase)

 (All events are subject to cancellation or change without notice.)

 Discover the phantoms of the Tualatin Valley!
 Our foggy territory is haunting grounds for not-so-scary ghosts in places like the McMenamins Grand Lodge.